-This allows us to do anything needed to use, protect and enforce our rights under your mortgage in your name and on your behalf.
+This allows us, or the receiver, to do anything needed to use, protect and enforce our rights under your mortgage in your name and on your behalf.

-This means that on your behalf we can:
+This means we (or a receiver) can:

 - sign documents

 - enter into agreements

-- register documents at the Land Register of Scotland.
+- · register documents at the Land Registry on your behalf.

-If we do something as your attorney, it's as if you had done the thing yourself.
+If we, or a receiver, do something as your attorney, it's as if you had done the thing yourself.

-If you're borrowing with someone else, then when we act as attorney we do so for all of you together and each of you separately.
+If you're borrowing with someone else, then when we or a receiver act as attorney we do so for all of you together and each of you separately.

-17. Transferring your loan and mortgage
+18. Transferring your loan and mortgage